juliusgarbe/juliusgarbe.github.io/_pages/research.md

 {% include video id="gD7N8Z9PxqU" provider="youtube" %}

 ## Models
-### PISM
+### Parallel Ice Sheet Model (PISM)
 For my research, I mainly use and co-develop the [Parallel Ice Sheet Model (PISM)](https://www.pism.io/ "https://www.pism.io/").
-PISM is an open-source, high-resolution computer model to simulate the flow of ice sheets and glaciers, which is adopted as a scientific tool by many research groups around the globe.
+PISM is an [open-source](/publications/data/khrulev-2023 '/publications/data/khrulev-2023'), high-resolution computer model to simulate the flow of ice sheets and glaciers, which is adopted as a scientific tool by many research groups around the globe.
 PISM is jointly developed at the University of Alaska, Fairbanks (UAF) and the Potsdam Institute for Climate Impact Research (PIK).

 {% include figure image_path="/images/pism_3d_4km_2020.png" class="half" style="display:block;text-align:center;" alt="Antarctic Ice Sheet as simulated with PISM" caption="Antarctic Ice Sheet as simulated with PISM." %}